 If you just want to get building move on to step 1.

-.
+This instructable is part of a larger project to build the ultimate bicycle computer, which you can read about on my blog.
 It will show you how to build an electronic rear derailleur for Shimano parts.
 I've tested it on the RD-4500 Shimano Tiagra, but this method should work with similar derailleurs.
 Rather than pulling the shift levers, you press a button to get to another gear.